shaldengeki/monorepo/proto_registry/README.md

 ### Bazel

-Do `bazel build //api:image`.
+Do `bazel build //proto_registry/api:api_image_image`.
 Run on the container runtime of your choice.

 ### Docker

-Install docker compose on your platform, then do `docker compose --env-file env.development up`.
+Install docker compose on your platform, then do `docker compose up`.